shanefay/learn-me-a-haskell/README.md

 e.g. `Terminal` on OS X, or `cmd` on Windows.

-### Important: for Windows machines in ICTLAB I or II
+### Important: for School-supplied Windows machines in ICTLAB I or II

-Run the batchfile `ITCLAB-SETUP.bat` here first.
+Run the batchfile `ICTLAB-SETUP.bat` here first.

+Do **not** do this on your own personal Windows machine!

 ### Access relevant sub-directory